K-5 ELA

 Writing Workshop

-Writing Workshop is an approach to the teaching of writing that lives in graduate school writing programs, in college writing classes, and in your child’s classroom.
 The aim of Writing Workshop is to help children become powerful, passionate, and independent writers.
-In Writing Workshop, class begins with a minilesson, in which the teacher demonstrates a writing strategy that will help children become more powerful writers.
+In Writing Workshop, class begins with a mini-lesson, in which the teacher demonstrates a writing strategy that will help children become more powerful writers.
 Then children go off to work on their writing.
+Writing Workshop includes opportunities for small group writing and independent writing.
+Students establish goals, work with partners, apply feedback, self-assess, and develop study skills through the new primary units.
 Very young writers will write one or two pieces during a single workshop.
 Older writers will work on a piece over several days or a week.
 While the children write the teacher works with small groups or confers with individual writers.
-Our students will write stories, essays, articles, books, and poetry in the writing workshop.
-They’ll learn about the writing process.
-All professional writers follow a writing process.
-In writing process, writers collect ideas, they draft, they revise, and they publish.
-Sometimes they move through this process quickly, and sometimes they take more time for parts of the process.
-Our children will have a variety of tools to support them in school and at home.
-These include:

 -